TUD-STKS/Microprosody/README.md

 This work is distributed under the GNU GPL 3.0 License.
 If you use parts of this work in your own work, please cite the following reference:

-- P. K. Krug et al., “Modelling microprosodic effects leads to an audible improvement in articulatory synthesis,” J. Acoust.
+- P. K. Krug et al., “Modelling microprosodic effects can lead to an audible improvement in articulatory synthesis,” J. Acoust.
 Soc.
 Am., 2021 (Under review)

 ## References
 <b id="f1">1</b> https://vocaltractlab.de/ [↩](#a1)